Blog Menu

 Privacy and security

 VPS hosting is more secure than standard shared hosting because of the virtual partitions that separate websites from each other.
-Users have less risk of “contamination” from compromised sites because websites are isolated from each other.
+Users have less risk of “contamination” from compromised sites because the other websites are isolated from each other.

 Flexibility and scalability